 Over the next four years with my mum and sister helping out, I developed The Path into an all-singing, all-dancing music venue, being shortlisted for Scottish Music venue of the Year three times within four years, before finally being crowned the winner, beating off stiff competition from the likes of legendary Scottish venue King Tuts Wah Wah Hut.

-I kept the music policy at The Path very open, hosting everything from Indie nights, Easy Listening nights, Hip Hop nights, House parties and non-stop live bands.
+I kept the music policy at The Path very open, hosting everything from Indie nights, Easy Listening nights, Hip Hop nights, House parties, non-stop live bands even comedy shows.
 Given that the venue only held 150 people we punched well above our weight pulling in everyone from Snow Patrol (several times) and KT Tunstall to The Supernaturals, Bert Jansch and The Selector.

 Over and above the venue management and endless bar shifts, I also dabbled in running a record label and band management, with some great moments which took me on tours all over the UK.
 I DJ’d relentlessly at all of these events, both in the venue and on band tours, playing pretty much everything under the sun but especially disco, boogie and funk whenever I could, as well as big beat, house and indie.
 I developed into a real jack of all trades DJ, mashing up the most unlikely combinations of music.
 I’m not sure this small town in Scotland knew what hit it, but I had loads of fun.